 30 On 24 May 2013, the Finance Committee approved a commitment of \$2,290 million to provide a subordinated loan to the Ocean Park Corporation for a period of 20 years at a floating interest rate, which is equivalent to the interest rate of the Government's fiscal reserves placed with the Exchange Fund, for the Corporation to proceed with the Tai Shue Wan Development Project of the Ocean Park.
-The estimated payment in 2018-19 is \$990 million.
+The loan was fully drawn in 2018-19 but no repayment is expected in 2019-20 and 2020-21.